 - 77% of mobile searches are near a PC

 - 94% of mobile users have searched for local info, and 84% have taken action as a result.

 - 65% of people visited the business they looked up

-Whilst talking to dealers at workshops and seminars, one of the common misconceptions I pick up on is that it must be either one or the other.
+Whilst talking to dealers at workshops and seminars, one of the common misconceptions we pick up on is that it must be either one or the other.
 This is not the case.
-Having a website that contains high quality unique content, allows search engines to crawl efficiently, targets keywords in your meta tags and gains links from external sites (to name but a few).
-These are just some of the foundations that any site aiming to be successful in the search engines must be built upon.
+Having a website that contains high quality unique content, allows search engines to crawl efficiently, targets keywords in your meta tags and gains links from external sites (to name but a few) are just some of the foundations that a site eeds to be successful in search engines.
 Local SEO should work in tandem with your traditional SEO strategy.
 As well as all the great stuff you should be doing from a general SEO point of view, there are additional ranking signals you must qualify for.
-This is the most effective way for any small business to maximise its relationship with Google, and potential in terms of lead generation.
+This is the most effective way for any small business to maximise its relationship with Google and lead generation.

-Unfortunately, there is no quick fix when it comes to ranking well in the Local SEO listings, otherwise everyone would be doing it!
+There is no quick fix when it comes to ranking well in local SEO listings, otherwise everyone would be doing it.
 However, follow the guidelines below and you stand a great chance of capturing a proportion of this highly engaged, highly targeted traffic.

-The first and most crucial step on the road to Local SEO success is to ensure you have an identity with Google.
-This is done via Google My Business (or Google Places as it was formerly known).
-Having a Google My Business listing is essential to show up on both Google Maps and in the local results of Google searches.
+The first and most crucial step on the road to local SEO success is to ensure you have an identity with Google.
+This is done via a Google Business Profile (formerly known as Google My Business) page.
+Having a Google Business Profile is essential to appear in the Google local map pack (pictured below) and in the local results of Google searches.

 - Four out of five people use search engines to find local information